davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 draft: true
 ---

-Distributed consensus algorithms are a critical component of modern computing infrastructure, but few people really understand how they work.
+Distributed consensus algorithms are a cornerstone of modern computing infrastructure, but few people really understand how they work.
 When the first consensus algorithm, *Paxos*, was introduced to the world in 1989, it was met with a sort of [indifferent confusion](https://www.microsoft.com/en-us/research/publication/part-time-parliament/), and it wasn't until 9 years later that it had gained enough grassroots popularity to be published in a mainstream academic journal.
 As the world moved online and distributed systems became the norm, Paxos found its way into the foundation of almost every one of those new systems.
 But, at the same time, it also grew notorious for being beyond the comprehension of mere mortals &mdash; so much so that, when a second viable consensus algorithm, *Raft*, finally came along well over a decade later, the paper was called *In Search of an Understandable Consensus Algorithm*.

-For the most part, Raft has supplanted Paxos.
-You can roughly estimate the age of a distributed systems project by the algorithm it uses: if it uses Raft, development probably started in the last few years; if it uses Paxos, it’s older.
+These days, Raft has mostly supplanted Paxos.
+You can roughly estimate the age of a distributed systems project by the consensus algorithm it uses: if it uses Raft, development probably started in the last few years; if it uses Paxos, it’s older.
 Raft is a “batteries included” paper: if you implement exactly what you find in the paper, you will end up with a full consensus system which works the way programmers usually expect a consensus system to work.
 For Paxos, the original papers present the full system only as a sketch, so everybody implementing Paxos has to fill in those blanks themselves, and as a result every Paxos implementation is a little bit different.
 If you’re starting a project today and you need to implement a distributed consensus algorithm, Raft is probably the better choice.

 Even so, I don't think Paxos should be skipped entirely.
 The kernel at the core of Paxos is a little protocol called the *synod algorithm*, which is small, well-specified, insightful, and can be embedded into other systems and algorithms in a way that Raft and the full ‘multi-Paxos’ algorithm cannot.